DataDog/hiring-engineers/answers.md

 # Conclusion

 Thank you for the opportunity to complete this exercise - I had fun working through the challenges.

-I created an appendix (below) which contains some side-work and extra stuff I did, just for kicks.
+I also created an appendix (below) which contains some side-work and extra stuff I did.

 # Appendix